Selecting the best refrigeration package is essential. Please consider:

 without mixing refrigerator and freezer air and reducing ice build up on the eutectic plates.
 Combined cabinet size should not exceed 250 liters and must be well insulated.

-The freezer compartment (Fig 5) has an Ozefridge Package Five twin system being a AW480 refrigeration unit coupled to twin T53-35-4 eutectic plates mounted on opposite sides of the freezer area.
-The stainless steel heat exchanger plate can be seen on the freezer side of the dividing wall.
-This exchanger plate is only 15mm thickness and otherwise the height and width are custom made to suit each individual application.
+The freezer compartment has an Ozefridge Package Five twin system being a AW480 refrigeration unit coupled to twin T53-35-4 eutectic plates mounted on opposite sides of the freezer area.
 (Talk to Ozefridge about applications)

 The Thermo-Fan unit is located over a 75 mm hole through the dividing wall.

-When cooling of the fridge compartment is required, the remote digital thermostat powers the fan located in the dividing wall air hole forcing air through the 75 mm hole and into the heat exchanger duct.
-This air from the refrigerator is cooled as it travels through then out of the duct and back into the fridge compartment via the other 75mm hole in the dividing wall.
+When cooling of the fridge compartment is required, the remote digital thermostat powers the fan located in the dividing wall air hole forcing air through the 75 mm hole .
+This air from the refrigerator is cooled as it travels through then back into the fridge compartment via the other 75mm hole in the dividing wall.
 (Left side)

 Twin plate & twin compartment operating options: